Pennsylvania Radon Compliance 2026: SB 760 and Residential Testing Standards

 Quick Answer

-Pennsylvania Senate Bill 760 requires radon testing in public school buildings in EPA Zone 1 counties by the 2026–2027 academic year.
-Homeowners are governed by PA Code § 7304 seller disclosure requirements.
+Pennsylvania Senate Bill 760, if enacted as currently drafted, would require radon testing in public school buildings in EPA Zone 1 counties during the 2026–2027 academic year; as of 2026 the bill remains in committee.
+Homeowners are governed by 68 Pa.C.S. § 7303 seller disclosure requirements.
 EPA action level: 4.0 pCi/L. Only DEP-certified professionals may install mitigation systems.

-Pennsylvania has two distinct legal frameworks for radon: a new school testing mandate under Senate Bill 760 taking effect in 2026–2027, and an existing residential disclosure obligation under PA Code § 7304.
+Pennsylvania has one existing radon legal framework — residential disclosure under 68 Pa.C.S. § 7301 et seq. (with the seller's duty at § 7303) — and one pending bill, Senate Bill 760, that would create a school testing mandate scheduled to take effect in 2026–2027 if enacted.
+As of 2026, SB 760 remains in committee.
 This guide explains both, covers DEP certification requirements for mitigation contractors, and clarifies what the EPA's 4.0 pCi/L action level means in practice for buyers, sellers, and school administrators.

 What Are the New Pennsylvania Radon Requirements for 2026?

-Pennsylvania's radon regulatory landscape changed significantly in 2025 with the passage of Senate Bill 760.
-The law creates the first mandatory radon testing program for public schools in the Commonwealth — but it is limited to schools, and it does not extend the testing mandate to residential properties.
+Pennsylvania's radon regulatory landscape may change with Senate Bill 760, which was introduced May 22, 2025 and remains in committee as of 2026.
+If enacted, the bill would create the first proposed mandatory radon testing program for public schools in the Commonwealth — limited to schools, and not extending the testing requirement to residential properties.

-Senate Bill 760 mandates radon testing in Pennsylvania public school buildings constructed before 2014 that are located in EPA Zone 1 counties — the highest radon potential classification.
+Senate Bill 760, if enacted, would mandate radon testing in Pennsylvania public school buildings constructed before 2014 located in EPA Zone 1 counties — the highest radon potential classification.
 Zone 1 covers a significant portion of the Commonwealth, including much of southeastern Pennsylvania (the Reading Prong corridor), the Lebanon Valley, and parts of north-central PA.

-Under SB 760, all testing must be performed by individuals certified under the Radon Certification Act and must follow ANSI-AARST MA-MFLB protocol (the standard for multi-family, school, and commercial buildings).
+Under SB 760 as drafted, all testing would be required to be performed by individuals certified under the Radon Certification Act and to follow ANSI-AARST MA-MFLB protocol (the standard for multi-family, school, and commercial buildings).
 This is a more rigorous testing protocol than the short-term residential charcoal canister tests used in home transactions.

-If any occupied area tests at or above 4.0 pCi/L, the building must be mitigated and retested until levels fall below the action level.
-Mitigation must comply with ANSI-AARST SGM-MFLB standards — the commercial/institutional equivalent of residential ASD standards.
+Under the proposed framework, if any occupied area tests at or above 4.0 pCi/L the building would be required to be mitigated and retested until levels fall below the action level.
+Mitigation would be required to comply with ANSI-AARST SGM-MFLB standards — the commercial/institutional equivalent of residential ASD standards.

-Initial testing must be completed within the 2026–2027 academic year.
-Buildings that test at or above 4.0 pCi/L must complete mitigation within six months of confirmatory testing results.
-Buildings that pass initial testing must retest every five years, or after any major structural, foundational, or HVAC renovation.
+If SB 760 is enacted, initial testing would be required to occur during the 2026–2027 academic year.
+Buildings testing at or above 4.0 pCi/L would be required to complete mitigation within six months of confirmatory testing results.
+Buildings that pass initial testing would be required to retest every five years, or after any major structural, foundational, or HVAC renovation.

-Public reporting is mandatory: results must be presented at a public school board meeting within 60 days, communicated to parent and employee organizations, posted on the district's website, and submitted to the PA DEP Bureau of Radiation Protection, the State Board of Education, and the county health department.
+Under the proposed framework, public reporting would be required: results would have to be presented at a public school board meeting within 60 days, communicated to parent and employee organizations, posted on the district's website, and submitted to the PA DEP Bureau of Radiation Protection, the State Board of Education, and the county health department.

-SB 760 Scope: School Mandate Only — Not a Homeowner Testing Mandate
+SB 760 Scope: Proposed School Mandate Only — Not a Homeowner Testing Mandate

-SB 760 does not require Pennsylvania homeowners to test their properties.
-The law is explicitly limited to public school buildings in Zone 1 counties built before 2014.
+SB 760, as drafted, would not require Pennsylvania homeowners to test their properties.
+The bill is explicitly limited to public school buildings in Zone 1 counties built before 2014.

-The school mandate matters to homeowners as a market signal: it normalizes radon testing, raises public awareness in high-risk counties, and will likely accelerate radon testing contingencies in nearby residential real estate transactions.
-But the actual legal obligation for homeowners comes from a different statute — PA Code § 7304 — which governs seller disclosure in real estate transactions.
+The proposed school mandate matters to homeowners as a market signal: even discussion of the bill normalizes radon testing, raises public awareness in high-risk counties, and would likely accelerate radon testing contingencies in nearby residential real estate transactions if SB 760 is enacted.
+The actual current legal obligation for homeowners comes from a different statute — 68 Pa.C.S. § 7303 — which establishes the seller's duty to disclose known material defects in residential real estate transactions.

 PA DEP Certification Requirements for Mitigation Systems